Jason Day Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Day finished 12th (with a score of -13) in his lone appearance at The Sentry in recent years (in 2017).
+- Day finished 12th (with a score of -13) in his only appearance at The Sentry in recent years (in 2017).

 Day's Recent Performances

-- Day has finished in the top five in one of his last five appearances.
+- Day has finished in the top five in one of his last five events.

-- He has carded an average score of -1 over his last five tournaments.
+- He has carded an average score of -1 over his last five appearances.

 Day's Advanced Stats and Rankings